hyosung11/Launch-School/Courses/journal.md

 15:15 Studying and writing out more examples.

 19:57 Going through the examples from the lesson and now need to go up and say goodnight to the kids.

+20:26 Done studying now.
+I will take the written assessment tomorrow.